A new place opens alongside Shakespeare’s New Place!

 The property is grouped around a large interior courtyard garden which, on a sunny, summer day offers a little piece of paradise.
 The garden is an unusual feature for a city-centre hotel and it’s one that is used to great effect here.
 With a nod to Elizabethan knot gardens (as found across the street at New Place), the beds are packed with colourful flowers and scented herbs – the waft of newly clipped spearmint is a feast for the senses!
 In summer the courtyard tables are laid for lunch and dinner extending the hotel’s Woodsman Restaurant into the outdoors.

 The restaurant is destined to become a destination in its own right as it’s led by Executive Chef Mike Robinson, a champion of British produce and sustainable wild food, and co-owner of the Michelin-starred Harwood Arms in London.
 The restaurant focuses on seasonal ingredients and locally-sourced produce.
-This is a claim you’ll find on many menus, but at the Huntsman, the proof is literally “hung” before your eyes in smart glass refrigerated cabinets.
+This is a claim you’ll find on many menus, but at the Woodsman, the proof is literally “hung” before your eyes in smart glass refrigerated cabinets.

-Prime venison carcasses from locally managed estates and old breed beef, lamb and pork from local farms are brought to the restaurant where they are butchered and aged in the Huntsman’s butchery.
+Prime venison carcasses from locally managed estates and old breed beef, lamb and pork from local farms are brought to the restaurant where they are butchered and aged in the Woodsman’s butchery.
 With fish sourced from leading Cornish fisheries, the very best Evesham vegetables and wild herbs from the kitchen garden to compliment the dishes, choosing from the menu creates something of a desirable dilemma!

 With a night at the nearby theatre yet to come I opted for the lightest dishes: beautifully presented marinated Isle of Wight tomatoes, burrata, garden herbs and sourdough crumb; followed by a whole Brixham plaice with mussels and seaweed sauce.
 Fantastic!

-Living vicariously, I was able to enjoy my fellow diner’s amazing potato and egg yolk ravioli, with truffle and Parmesan cream and his pavé of 40-day aged Hereford rump with braised faggot accompanied by the Woodman’s soon to be legendary dirty mash (50% mashed potato, 50% butter, breadcrumbs, venison chunks and gravy)!
+Living vicariously, I was able to enjoy my fellow diner’s amazing potato and egg yolk ravioli, with truffle and Parmesan cream and his pavé of 40-day aged Hereford rump with braised faggot accompanied by the Woodsman’s soon to be legendary dirty mash (50% mashed potato, 50% butter, breadcrumbs, venison chunks and gravy)!

 The focal point of the restaurant is the large wood-fired oven and charcoal grill.
 With seats ranged around it, diners are encouraged to engage with chefs while they cook.
 In fact, all the serving team were knowledgeable, helpful and engaging, eager to hear views on how the food met expectations.